Life insurance basics cheat sheet: learn in 4 minutes!

 This is the insurer’s process of determining what level of risk is involved in insuring you.
 The health and lifestyle questions help determine premiums.

 These terms and more will likely be listed and defined in the product’s policy document (which is available on the Insurer’s website).
-It’s always best to read the policy document to understand what you’re covered for, what you’re not covered for and any
+It’s always best to read the policy document and your policy schedule to understand what you’re covered for, what you’re not covered for and any

 other terms of the agreement.
 It might sound like a drag, but it’s totally worth it.